Long-Term Effects of Spray Foam Insulation Explained

 What is Spray Foam Insulation?

-Spray foam insulation is a special insulation type applied as a liquid and then expands to fill all gaps, sealing everything tightly.
+Spray foam insulation is a special insulation type applied as a liquid and then expands to fill all gaps, sealing everything tightly, which helps explain how this insulation actually works in real-world applications.
 It's a mix of polyurethane, isocyanates, and other additives.
 This mix gives the insulation great insulation values and stops air leaks, which can lead to energy waste.

 Types of Spray Foam Insulation

-There are two main kinds of spray foam insulation: open-cell and closed-cell.
+There are two main kinds of spray foam insulation: open-cell and closed-cell, and choosing between open-cell and closed-cell options depends on performance needs and application areas.
 Each has its benefits, making them good for different uses:

 • Open-cell Spray Foam Insulation: This foam is less dense and has a soft, porous structure.
 It's great at keeping air out and reducing sound.